MdHadid/Business-Nineteen-WP-Theme/README.md

-It is business/ecommerce WordPress Theme.
+It is a business/ecommerce WordPress Theme.
 Developed by Md.
 Hadid Rahman.